Powerlearnproject/se-day1-assignment-Franklineoyoo/README.md

 Describe the roles and responsibilities of a Software Developer, a Quality Assurance Engineer, and a Project Manager in a software engineering team.
-1. Software Engineer - Helps in writing code and implementing software solutions.
+1. Software Developer - Helps in writing code and implementing software solutions.
 2. Quality Assurance Engineer - Ensures software quality by designing and executing test plans.
 3. Project Manager - Oversees the planning, execution, and delivery of software projects.